- Hours and Locations

 The term Information 2.0" or Web 2.0 is commonly associated with web applications that facilitate interactive information sharing, interoperability, user-centered design and collaboration on the World Wide Web.
 Examples of Web 2.0 include web-based communities, social-networking sites, wikis, blogs, mashups and folksonomies.
 Tools offered on a Web 2.0 site allows users to interact with other users, in contrast to non-interactive websites where users are limited to the passive viewing of information that is provided to them.

 The Farmington Community Library's Web site offers the following Web 2.0 tools:

 Interactive Online Chat with a Librarian available from our Home Page— this has proven a very popular tool.
 You can ask questions using your own web browser and receive instant answers in an online conversation.
 When a Librarian is not available, you can leave an email message and we'll get back to you quickly.

-Our Library has a presence on the social networking sites FCL on Facebook and Busy Bee for Parents and Creagivers of Preschoolers, and a Twitter account. for users of these social networks to connect with uss.
+Our Library also has a presence on social networking sites such as Facebook, Twitter, Pinterest, Tumblr, and Instagram for users of these social networks to connect with us.

 A customized eNewsletter—sign up on our BookLetters page and choose from any or all interest area newsletters, including Audiobooks, Book Club Choices, Books featured on broadcast media, Business, Fiction Best Sellers, Forthcoming Fiction releases, Meet the Author, Mystery, New Fiction, Nonfiction Best Sellers, Nonfiction Previews, Romance, Science Fiction and Fantasy.